Skip to contents

 )

-Normally this can refer to existing accessions, or administrative units, or nature preserves which are helping to implement the germplasm collection, and are fortunate enough to already have some samples or at least guaranteed access.
+Normally, this refers to existing accessions, administrative units, or nature preserves that support the germplasm collection by already possessing samples or guaranteed access.

 dists2c <- greatCircleDistance(